 Leontine

 Leontine, a name that sounds positively powerful.
-Leontine Kelly was the first African American woman elected bishop in the United Methodist Church and Leontyne Price is a much-lauded opera soprano.
+Leontine Kelly was the first African American woman elected bishop in the United Methodist Church and Leontyne Price was an acclaimed American soprano, widely regarded as one of the greatest opera singers of the 20th century.

 Maya